Last updated on January 5th, 2020 at 08:50 am

 Now on my journey during the past 4 years, I noticed something.

-The difference between the goals I achieved and the goals I didn’t achieve was whether they were an action or not.
+The difference between the goals I achieved and the goals I didn’t achieve was whether they were actionable or not.

-The other thing was that those goals kinda made me feel after being inspired for a few minutes, was powerless.
+The other thing that those goals kinda made me feel after being inspired for a few minutes, was powerless.
 I can’t really control how much weight I lose or gain in a month.
+Even if I push myself to my limits.
 If I didn’t see progress, I’d feel frustrated and stressed.

 And that’s the completely wrong way to go about a goal.
 Because what’s the best way to change anything?

-It’s to face reality and to start with what you already have, what you can do.
+It’s to face reality, express gratitude and start with what you already have.
+With what you can do.

 That’s it.
 You need to empower yourself.
 Work with what you have, because that’s all you’ve got.
 The rich lady you want to become isn’t going to take you out of the dirt.
 She’s too rich for that.
 And she doesn’t even exist yet.
 But you know who can do something about it?
 You.